tischda/gotimer/cross-compile/README.md

-Building windows go programs on linux
+Building windows GO programs on linux
 =====================================

 Instructions (not working):